Open Positions

 For the resiliency of the organization, each position receives cross-training to enable them to assist with tasks outside their usual roles, as needed.
 These will not be primary duties.

-• Information Booth financial transactions (market tokens, DUFB, merchandise sales).
+Information Booth financial transactions (market tokens, DUFB, merchandise sales).
+The OM is the backup staff member for the Information Booth if the Market Assistant is absent.

 Work Schedule and Working Conditions